Emergencies

 Content fetched from lifeindenmark.borger.dk -

-114 is the nation-wide service number of the police.
+114 is the service number for the Danish police.
+Dial 114 for general enquiries and if you:

 Content fetched from lifeindenmark.borger.dk -